 The Bigger Picture: Why This Matters

 The UK PSTN switch-off is more than a technical upgrade.
-It’s part of a wider move towards a digital-first economy.
-Businesses that adopt VoIP and cloud telephony early will benefit from:
+It is part of a wider move from legacy analogue networks to modern digital communications.
+Businesses that adopt VoIP and cloud telephony early can benefit from:

 - More efficient communication with customers and suppliers.